 Wherever we go, technology is paying attention—whether as WiFi networks that remember and ping our phones, web browsers that document our tastes, or that Google Street View car that passed you on the street.
 Depending who’s behind it, the purpose, methods, and effectiveness of everyday surveillance can vary widely, as well as the rules for doing so; in most places, such privacy laws are just starting to evolve.

-Thanks to the spread of ever-more sophisticated and affordable options surveillance and data collection in the workplace has grown up along with the technology.
+Thanks to the spread of ever-more sophisticated and affordable options, data collection and employee monitoring in the workplace has grown up along with the technology.
 Yesterday’s time clocks, magnetic-style swipe cards, and security cameras, which registered our comings and goings for anyone who bothered to check, have become today’s fingerprint-scanners and location-tracking software or sensors; annual physicals and questionnaires have evolved into a constant stream of health data collected by employer-sponsored health trackers.

 When it comes to private employers, most are free to keep an electronic eye trained on employees and their activities, so long as it’s on the clock; in some cases, companies have even been allowed to digitally follow them home.
-And while it’s no secret that most employers are monitoring their workers on the job, many aren’t aware of just how their day is being tracked, nor what they or their employer might hope to gain—or stand to lose.
+And while it’s no secret that most employers are monitoring employees on the job, many aren’t aware of just how their day is being tracked, nor what they or their employer might hope to gain—or stand to lose.

 Proponents of employee monitoring argue that it enables greater productivity, security, and even harmony at the workplace than we’ve been used to.
 For jobs involving sales or a high level of customer service, software that tracks employee performance and interactions has increasingly been used as a supervisory and training tool, helping to identify or automatically refer opportunities for further service, prevent theft, or make note of when a job’s done well.